Braided quantum symmetries of graph $\mathrm{C}^*$-algebras: Introduction

-We end this Introduction by describing the organization of this paper.
-In Section \ref{freeunitary}, we begin with recalling the definition of a braided quantum group.
-We then define the conjugate of a representation (Definition \ref{conj}) and obtain the main results of this section, i.e., the construction of the free unitary quantum group (Definition \ref{thequantum}).
-We then state its universal property (Theorem \ref{universal}).
-We note that we have tried to be as self-contained as possible in defining the braided tensor product and related constructions, partly owing to the length of this section.
-Section \ref{bosonization} describes the bosonization $\textup{U}_{\zeta}^+(F) \rtimes \mathbb{T}$ of $\textup{U}_{\zeta}^+(F)$ and proves that it is a compact matrix quantum group (Theorem \ref{explicitboso} and Corollary \ref{cqmg}, respectively).
-In Section \ref{graph}, we prove the main existence result on the braided quantum symmetry group of the graph $\textup{C}^*$\nobreakdash-algebra $\textup{C}^*(E)$ (Theorem \ref{graphsymm}) and compute it for the Cuntz algebra $\mathcal{O}_n$ (Theorem \ref{cuntzsymm}).
-The Appendix \ref{appendix} at the end describes the irreducible representations and the fusion rule of the bosonization $\textup{U}_{\zeta}^+(F) \rtimes \mathbb{T}$ for a diagonal $F$
+Let us now briefly describe the organization of this paper.
+In Section \ref{freeunitary}, we collect together all the results pertaining to the braided free unitary quantum group.
+In Section \ref{graph}, we prove the main existence result on the braided quantum symmetry group of the graph $\textup{C}^*$\nobreakdash-algebra $\textup{C}^*(E)$ (Theorem \ref{graphsymm}) and in Section \ref{sec:cuntz-algebra}, we compute it for the Cuntz algebra $\mathcal{O}_n$ (Theorem \ref{cuntzsymm}).

-\subsection{Acknowledgments}
+\section{Acknowledgments}

-The first author is supported by the Charles University PRIMUS grant \textit{Spectral Noncommutative Geometry of Quantum Flag Manifolds} PRIMUS/21/SCI/026.
-He is grateful to Indian Statistical Institute, Kolkata and Prof. Debashish Goswami for offering him a visiting scientist position, where this work started.
+The first author was supported by the NFR project 300837 ``Quantum Symmetry'' and the Charles University PRIMUS grant \textit{Spectral Noncommutative Geometry of Quantum Flag Manifolds} PRIMUS/21/SCI/026.
+He is grateful to Indian Statistical Institute, Kolkata and Prof. Debashish Goswami for offering him a visiting scientist position, where this work was started.
 He is also grateful to SERB, Government of India (PDF/2021/003544) and Indian Institute of Science Education and Research, Kolkata for hosting him, where this work was written up.
-The second and third authors were partially supported by INSPIRE faculty awards (DST/INSPIRE/04/2016/002469 and DST/INSPIRE/04/2016/000215, respectively) given by the D.S.T., Government of India.
+The second author was partially supported by SERB MATRICS grant MTR/2022/000515.
+He was also partially supported by INSPIRE faculty award DST/INSPIRE/04/2016/002469 given by the D.S.T., Government of India, when this work was started.
+The third author was partially supported by DST/INSPIRE/04/2016/000215, given by the D.S.T., Government of India.

-\subsection{Notations}
+\section{Notations}

 For two $\textup{C}^*$\nobreakdash-algebras $A$ and $B$, $A \otimes B$ denotes the minimal tensor product of $\textup{C}^*$\nobreakdash-algebras.
 For a $\textup{C}^*$\nobreakdash-algebra $A$ and two closed subspaces $X,Y \subset A$, $XY$ denotes the norm-closed linear span of the set of products $xy$, $x \in X$ and $y \in Y$.
 For an object $X$ in some category, $\mathrm{id}_X$ denotes the identity morphism of $X$.
 For a unital $\textup{C}^*$\nobreakdash-algebra $A$, $1_A$ denotes the unit element in $A$, and $\mathcal{M}(A)$ denotes the multiplier algebra of $A$.